Rattler (species complex)

 or interspersed with regular

-buzzing phrases (Kimberley
+buzzing phrases (Monsoon

 Rattler).
 When in large numbers,